 - Starting Point: Soti Khola

-- Highlights: The Manaslu circuit trek, starting from Soti Khola, offers some of the best views that the country has to offer, including Mount Manaslu (8th tallest peak in the world), Ganesh Himal Range, and many 7000m mountain ranges.
+- Highlights: The Manaslu circuit trek, starting from Soti Khola, offers some of the best views that the country has to offer, including Mount Manaslu (the 8th tallest peak in the world), Ganesh Himal Range, and many 7000m mountain ranges.
 Plan this trek right, and you can walk through the Larkya Pass and Marsyangdi Valley, where rhododendrons will be in full bloom!
 End your journey at Tsum Valley, a quaint place where you can enjoy the best Tibetan food and traditions

 Getting Ready For A Trek In Nepal

 Trekking in Nepal for beginners needs preparation.
 The high altitude Himalayan treks involve two main things you will have to keep in mind: altitude sickness, and packing.

 Let’s tackle both now.